azapat/distributed-datavis/docs/design-document.md

 Distributed data visualisation builds the story /user journey for the given goal and given data sets, it applies other building blocks to modify/anonymize/analyse the data.
 It enables to run analysis by applying other building blocks and Data Space Services from Catalog (under contract).

 ### Features/main functionalities

-_In-depth description of BB features (details).
-Again, an enumeration (ie bullet points) is useful.
-Take input from description for WP2_

 **User journey case 1:**